 What is the AZ-104 / Microsoft Azure Administrator Associate salary?

 RoleMath does not publish a credential-caused salary.
-The primary mapped occupation in this packet is Information Security Engineers, with BLS OEWS May 2025 national median context of $116,580.
+The primary mapped occupation in this analysis is Computer Occupations, All Other, with BLS OEWS May 2025 national median context of $116,580.
 Your role, metro, experience, and employer matter.

 Does AZ-104 / Microsoft Azure Administrator Associate increase salary?